-MINT INVESTS IN ENRON’S INTERNATIONAL ASSETS
+MINT INVESTS IN ENRON’S INTERNATIONAL ENERGY ASSETS

-HOUSTON – Enron Corp. and Mint International announced today that the companies have reached a definitive agreement for Mint to purchase 80 percent of Enron’s equity interests in its non-European international assets for $6.08 billion in cash.
-All employees in the affected Enron business units will transfer to a separate company, to be named Enron International.
-Joseph Sutton, Enron vice-chairman and former chairman and CEO of Enron’s international asset development business, will become chairman and CEO of Enron International.
-The transaction is subject to____________________ conditions.
-The companies expect to close the transaction by __________.
+HOUSTON – Enron Corp. and Mint International announced today that the companies have signed a definitive agreement for Mint to purchase 80 percent of Enron’s interests in its non-European international assets for $6.08 billion in cash.
+The management and employees of the international businesses will remain with the new, separate company, to be named Enron International.
+Joseph Sutton, currently vice-chairman of Enron Corp. and former head of Enron’s international asset development business, will become chairman and CEO of the new company [Comment on financing commitments, if any.]
+Closing of the transaction, which is subject to certain regulatory and financing approvals, is expected to occur by __________.

-“This investment allows Joe and his team to focus on international asset development and allows Enron to redeploy a significant amount of capital into our high growth businesses,” said Kenneth L. Lay, Enron’s chairman and CEO.
-“This transaction will immediately improve our return on invested capital.”
+“This agreement reflects the tremendous value created by Enron’s international asset development team under Joe’s direction,” said Kenneth L. Lay, Enron’s chairman and CEO.
+“Enron Corp. has established unparalleled leads in the deregulating energy markets in North America, Europe, Japan and Australia.
+We have a very successful wholesale energy business model, which is increasingly less asset intensive in these regions.
+This transaction to sell assets in emerging energy markets will unleash an enormous amount of capital and immediately and substantially improve Enron’s return on invested capital.”

-“Enron has developed a portfolio of world-class energy assets,” said Dr. Amin BadrEl-Din, Mint’s _______.
-“As Enron’s business model relies less on physical assets, it presents a tremendous opportunity for our investors to participate in the global trend toward privatization and liberalization.”
+“Enron has developed a world-class international energy asset development business [“portfolio” increasingly gives lawyers heartburn],” said Dr. Amin BadrEl-Din, Mint’s _______.
+“This purchase presents an excellent opportunity to directly own international assets and participate in the global energy trends toward privatization and liberalization.”

-“We will seamlessly make this transition,” said Joe Sutton.
-“I believe we have the best and brightest employees in the world and their abilities to grow this business will only be enhanced by this transaction.”
+“I believe we have the best and brightest energy asset developers and managers in the world,” said Joe Sutton.
+With this strong asset base, the new company is well-positioned for international growth opportunities.”

 Assets included